RodriVale28/Bellabeat---Google-Capstone-Project/README.md

 ## 📝 Conclusion

-This analysis of auto insurance claims data reveals several key insights:
+This analysis of the FitBit data highlights several key insights:

-  * Age Group Analysis: Customers aged 36–50 have the highest number of claims, indicating a potential focus area for risk assessment and policy adjustments.
+  * Among users who consistently tracked their activity, higher steps and calories burned were associated with weight loss, suggesting that monitoring and activity may support healthier outcomes.

-  * Fraudulent Claims: Single Vehicle Collision claims account for the highest number and total value of fraudulent claims, highlighting the need for targeted fraud prevention measures in this category.
+  * Users who were more sedentary burned fewer calories, highlighting the link between inactivity and lower energy expenditure.

-  * State Incident Claims and Fraud: About one-third of all fraud claims occur in North Carolina, indicating that newer policyholders in this state may require monitoring to reduce fraudulent claims.
+  * As expected, steps and distance are directly proportional, but the scatter plot also highlights variation in stride length among users.

-These findings provide actionable insights for insurance providers to refine their risk management strategies and enhance fraud detection systems.
+Consider promoting how Bellabeat can help users turn daily activity into meaningful insights.
+Encouraging **consistent** tracking of steps, calories, and distance may support healthier habits and weight management.
+Personalized alerts and visualizations could motivate users to stay active every day.

 ## Things to Consider
- * Trends observed at the state level might not reflect the full picture, since not every state was represented.
+ * Some users may have lost or gained weight, but since not all tracked their activity, these results only reflect those who did.
- * Some records contained missing, inconsistent, or incorrect values.
-For example, three columns with excessive missing data were removed, which may influence aggregated results.
+ * Differences in stride length, metabolism, and lifestyle can affect steps, distance, and calories burned.
- * Findings reflect only the period included in the dataset; patterns could differ in other periods.
+ * Extremely high or low values may represent errors or unusual behavior.

-**Note:** The Pivot Tables and charts above are based on SQL queries executed in PostgreSQL
+ * Not all users tracked every day, so averages may not reflect total activity.

-**Data Source:** This project uses data made available by [Auto Insurance Claims Data on Kaggle](https://www.kaggle.com/datasets/buntyshah/auto-insurance-claims-data).
+**Data Source:** This project uses data made available by [FitBit Fitness Tracker Data on Kaggle](https://www.kaggle.com/datasets/arashnic/fitbit).